brpandey/leetcode-notes/sys-design/hacking/39_interplanetary.md

 While this question is a bit far-fetched, it tests your understanding of reliable communication protocols at its limits.

-Additionally, some of the concepts have analogies to networking concepts: a blackout period is similar to a network partition, and a high loss rate in data transmission is similar to an unreliable network.
+Additionally, some of the concepts have analogies to networking concepts:
+* a blackout period is similar to a network partition
+* a high loss rate in data transmission is similar to an unreliable network.

 ### 1. Clarify the problem and scope the use cases